 Providing Legal Services with Good Humor

 I am a trial lawyer representing victims of employment discrimination, civil rights violations (wrongful arrests, wrongful prosecutions and police brutality), and neglectful or dishonest lawyers (legal malpractice, gross overcharges and other misdeeds).
 Since 1994, I have represented hundreds of individuals in these areas against some of the biggest corporations and biggest law firms, as well as agencies of the City and State of New York.
 You can see the results and publicity that I have obtained in many of my cases on my Victories page.
-I have come to a point in my career now that I am frequently asked to give educational sessions to lawyers on various issues pertaining to trial practice.
+I have come to a point in my career now that I am frequently asked to give educational sessions to lawyers on various issues pertaining to trial practice, such as opening statements, punitive damages and LGBT discrimination.

-Me and my teacher, Gerry Spence, in 2003
+My teacher, Gerry Spence, with me in 2003

 Most cases – whether they are mine or any other lawyer’s – settle, but in order to get the best settlement, I prepare each of my cases, large and small, as if they are going to trial.
 In the last fifteen years, of the cases that did not settle, every jury that I have appeared before that has rendered a decision has given my client more than what he or she expected.